Raise your hand if you’re completely comfortable with the state of your mouth!

 When There’s Something Amiss in Your Mouth

 Many years ago, dental preventive maintenance existed in its barest, most primitive form.
-Babylonians had chew sticks 5,000 years ago, the Chinese had used a rough toothbrush made of coarse hair 3,000 years ago, and there are even plants in nature that our ancestors determined could prevent ulcers or slowed plaque growth (the Salvadora persica.)
+Babylonians had chew sticks 5,000 years ago, the Chinese had used a rough toothbrush made of coarse hair 3,000 years ago, and there are even plants in nature that our ancestors determined could prevent ulcers or slow plaque growth (the Salvadora persica.)
 And when teeth got infected, they got pulled.

 What people didn’t know was how connected their oral hygiene was to the health of the rest of their bodies.